Yoon Tae-ho: Career

-When he wasn't accepted by the university he applied for and with his family circumstances showing no signs of improving, Yoon moved to Seoul at the age of 19 to pursue his dream of becoming an artist.
-Since he didn't know anyone in the city, at first he was homeless for a while.
+When he was not accepted by the university he applied for and with his family circumstances showing no signs of improving, Yoon moved to Seoul at the age of 19 to pursue his dream of becoming an artist.
+Since he did not know anyone in the city, at first he was homeless for a while.
 He then met renowned manhwa artist Huh Young-man, and when he learned that Huh lived on the street close to where he was staying, Yoon hounded him until he was finally accepted as Huh's pupil and assistant in 1988.
 He also became an assistant to cartoonist Jo Woon-hak.

 Yoon described himself as an angry man during his twenties, always getting into fights with strangers whom he assumed looked down on him for his small physique.
 But his new job filled him with hope and passion, and he spent all of his free time at night practicing drawing.
 He was rejected eight times by publishers, before making his writing debut in 1993 with Emergency Landing (Korean: 비상착륙), a serial comic published in the magazine, Monthly Jump (Korean: 점프).
 His own worst critic, he later derided his first work, "The story was terrible and the drawings were too showy."
 So he put more emphasis on storylines rather than the details of the drawings, with the goal of reflecting the spirit of an era.

-Yoon became best known for writing the webtoon (called "webtoon" in Korea) Moss (Korean: 이끼; RR: Ikki) and Misaeng (Korean: 미생), leading literary critics to call him as one of the leading voices of the next generation of Korean cartoonists.
+Yoon became best known for writing the webtoons Moss (Korean: 이끼; RR: Ikki) and Misaeng (Korean: 미생), leading literary critics to call him as one of the leading voices of the next generation of Korean cartoonists.

 Anchored in a classic murder mystery, Moss tells the story of one man's journey into the heart of darkness in a small town deep in the backwoods of the Korean countryside to uncover the truth behind his father's death.
 With twists and turns seemingly inspired by American southern gothic literature, the 80-part graphic novel was published online from 2008 to 2009, and it became an internet sensation.
 Readers praised the labyrinthine "whodunit" plot which was accentuated by the richly detailed illustrations of the decaying village that gave it an ambiance of dread, as well as its subtext of social commentary.
 In 2010, it was adapted into the film Moss starring Park Hae-il and Jung Jae-young and directed by Kang Woo-suk.
 It drew more than 3.4 million moviegoers, becoming the top grosser among webtoon-based films.